Articles written by Saratoga Sun Editorial

 Saratoga Sun Editorial|May 12, 2022

 Saratoga is growing.
 This is a fact.
 Whether you look at the updated signs at Saratoga Town Limits, try to find a home to buy or place to rent the evidence is there.
 With growth also comes change.
 Ten years ago, an agreement was reached between the Town of Saratoga and The Yard—a music venue owned by Cindy Bloomquist and Chris Shannon—in the form of Chapter 5.30 of the Saratoga Municipal Code.
-This chapter of the town’s code came as a result of a number of public meetings and discussions involving the community over a two year period....
+This chapter of the town’s code came as a result of a number of public meetings and discussions involving the community over a two year period.
+The f...
 Full story

 • Your community needs you